Group Network Hawkes Process: INTRODUCTION

 \section{INTRODUCTION}

-Point process models have gained increasing popularity for modeling activities observed on various networks, examples include posting activities in online social networks \citep{sayyadi2009event,liu2012event}, corporation transactions in a financial network \citep{phua2010comprehensive,bacry2013modelling}, and neuron spikes in a brain network \citep{zhang2016statistical}.
+Point process models have gained increasing popularity for modeling activities observed on various networks, examples include posting activities in online social networks, corporation transactions in a financial network, and neuron spikes in a brain network.
 The main goal of this work is to develop a new modeling framework for random event times observed on a network consisting of heterogeneous nodes.
 While the proposed framework is applicable for the analysis of general event time data, we describe our model in the context of a motivating dataset collected from Sina Weibo (the largest Twitter type social media platform in mainland China).

-The dataset contains posting times from 2,038 users of Sina Weibo during the period from January 1st to January 15th, 2014. {In Figure~\ref{time_interval_hist}, we can see that posting patterns among users can be highly heterogeneous and complex.
-Firstly, we can see that the distribution of user post counts reveals great variability in users' activities levels: while most users had less than 200 posts during the study period, a small portion of users were much more active.
-Secondly, the estimated overall intensity function of posting times aggregated over all users demonstrates the existence of apparent daily periodic patterns.
+The dataset contains posting times of 2,038 Sina Weibo users from January 1st to January 15th, 2014. {Figure~\ref{time_interval_hist} shows that user posting patterns be highly heterogeneous and complex.
+Firstly, the distribution of user post counts reveals great variability in users' activities levels: while most users had less than 200 posts during the study period, a small portion of users were much more active.
+Secondly, the averaged overall intensity of posting times aggregated over all users demonstrates the existence of apparent daily periodic patterns.
 Lastly, quantiles of gap times between a user's posting time and the closest posting time from his/her connected friends and randomly picked non-friends are drastically different.} In particular, the quantiles of gap times among friends are consistently smaller than those among the non-friends, suggesting that a user's activities were heavily influenced by his/her friends.